Pricing is one of the most important activities for retailers.

 “Another significant difference would be to your warehousing and distribution set up when doing fewer large shipments, as opposed to many small ones direct to consumers.
 If you have brick and mortar locations, then that can bring in a whole other overhead consideration,” he said.

-Let’s run through some of the different pricing structures for retail products.
+Let’s run through some of the different retail pricing models.

 1. Manufacturer suggested retail price (MRSP)